-This area will become a truly mixed use precinct, where the existing industrial uses, bulky goods and transport companies (such as Panorama Coaches) can continue alongside other start up businesses, small-scale manufacturers and technology oriented start-up businesses, office and creative industries.
+This area will become a truly mixed use precinct, where the existing industrial uses and bulky goods can continue alongside other start up businesses, smallscale manufacturers and technology oriented start-up businesses, office and creative industries.

 Re-established native vegetation along this stretch of Main Hurstbridge Road will create a distinct character for the area and make a welcoming statement at the town entrance.
 In addition, heavily landscaped property frontages will also provide visual continuity.